-Mr. Hoh Weng Ming was appointed Chief Financial Officer of the Company with effect from May 1, 2008.
-He is also a Director of Yuchai with effect from December 26, 2008.
-Prior to re-joining the Company, Mr. Hoh was the Group Controller of the Industrial Product Group division for Hong Kong-listed, Johnson Electric Industrial Manufactory Limited, a leading industrial electric motor producer.
-Before Johnson Electric, he was the Financial Controller for two of Hong Leong Asia's subsidiaries, namely Henan Xinfei Electric Co., Ltd. from 2003 to 2005 and the Company from 2002 to 2003.
-Mr. Hoh has a Bachelor of Commerce degree majoring in Accountancy from the University of Canterbury, Christchurch, New Zealand and an M.B.A. degree from Massey University, New Zealand.
+Mr. Hoh Weng Ming was appointed Chief Financial Officer of the Company since May 1, 2008.
+He is also a Director of Yuchai and HLGE with effect from December 26, 2008 and February 16, 2011 respectively.
+Mr. Hoh has more than 25 years of working experience in accounting and financial management positions with extensive regional experience in Singapore, Malaysia, New Zealand, Hong Kong and China.
+He has worked in various finance roles with companies including Johnson Electric Industrial Manufactory Limited as well as Henan Xinfei Electric Co., Ltd. and CYI, both subsidiaries of Hong Leong Asia.
+Previously, he held the position of Financial Controller of the Company from 2002 to 2003.
+Mr. Hoh has a Bachelor of Commerce Degree majoring in Accountancy from the University of Canterbury, Christchurch, New Zealand and an M.B.A. degree from Massey University, New Zealand.
 He is a Chartered Accountant in New Zealand and Malaysia and a Fellow Member of the Hong Kong Institute of Certified Public Accountants.

-Ms. Foo Shing Mei Deborah was appointed the General Counsel of the Company with effect from December 10, 2007.
+Ms. Foo Shing Mei Deborah was appointed General Counsel of the Company with effect from December 10, 2007.
 Ms. Foo has more than 10 years' of commercial and corporate experience gained from various in-house positions in Singapore and Hong Kong.
-Prior to joining the Company, she held the positions of Vice President of Group Legal and Company Secretary at Nasdaq listed Pacific Internet Limited.
-She holds a BA (Hons) in Law and History from the University of Keele, UK and a Masters of Law degree in Commercial and Corporate law from the University of London, UK.
+Prior to joining the Company, she held the positions of Vice President of Group Legal and Company Secretary at NASDAQ listed Pacific Internet Limited.
+She holds a BA (Hons) in Law and History from the University of Keele, UK and a Masters of Law Degree in Commercial and Corporate law from the University of London, UK.
 She is a Barrister-at-Law (Middle Temple) and is admitted as an Advocate and Solicitor in Singapore.

 Mr. Ira Stuart Outerbridge III is the Secretary of the Company.
 He is a graduate of the University of North Carolina at Chapel Hill and is a Fellow of the Institute of Chartered Secretaries and Administrators.
-He joined Codan Services Limited, the Company's secretarial agent in Bernuda, as a Corporate Manager in February 1996.
+He joined Codan Services Limited, the Company's secretarial agent in Bermuda, as a Corporate Manager in February 1986.